ocaml/ocamlbuild/manual/manual.md

 currently defined as

     (** Here is the list of hooks that the dispatch function have to handle.
-        Generally one respond to one or two hooks (like After_rules) and do nothing in the default case. *)
+        Generally one responds to one or two hooks (like After_rules) and do nothing in the default case. *)
     type hook =
       | Before_hygiene